 Minimum reserve requirements for variable annuity (VA) contracts and similar business, specified in VM-21, Requirements for Principle-Based Reserves for Variable Annuities, shall be those provided by VM-21.
 The minimum reserve requirements of VM-21 are considered PBR requirements for purposes of the Valuation Manual.

-Minimum reserve requirements for fixed annuity contracts issued prior to 1/1/2024 are those requirements as found in VM-A and VM-C as applicable, with the exception of the minimum requirements for the valuation interest rate for single premium immediate annuity contracts, and other similar contracts, issued after Dec.
+Minimum reserve requirements for non-variable annuity contracts issued prior to 1/1/2024 are those requirements as found in VM-A and VM-C as applicable, with the exception of the minimum requirements for the valuation interest rate for single premium immediate annuity contracts, and other similar contracts, issued after Dec.
 31, 2017, including those fixed payout annuities emanating from host contracts issued on or after Jan.
 1, 2017, and on or before Dec.
 31, 2017.
-The maximum valuation interest rate requirements for those contracts and fixed payout annuities are defined in Section 13 of VM-22, Statutory Maximum Valuation Interest Rates for Income Annuity Formulaic Reserves.
+The maximum valuation interest rate requirements for those contracts and fixed payout annuities are defined in Section 14 of VM-22, Statutory Maximum Valuation Interest Rates for Income Annuity Formulaic Reserves.

-Minimum reserve requirements for fixed annuity contracts issued on 1/1/2024 and later are those requirements as found in Sections 1 through 12 of VM-22.
+Minimum reserve requirements for non-variable annuity contracts issued on 1/1/2024 and later are those requirements as found in Sections 1 through 13 of VM-22.

-The below principles may serve as key considerations for assessing whether VM-21 or VM-22 requirements apply:apply:
+The requirements in this section are still considered a part of PBR requirements and therefore are applicable to VM-G.

-Index-linked or modified guaranteed annuity contracts or riders that satisfy both of the following conditions may be a key consideration for application of VM-22 requirements::
+Minimum reserve requirements for index-linked or modified guaranteed annuity contracts or riders that satisfy both of the following conditions and are issued on 1/1/2024 and later are those requirements as found in Sections 1 through 13 of VM-22.:

 Guarantees the principal amount of purchase payments, net of any partial withdrawals, and interest credited thereto, less any deduction (without regard to its timing) for sales, administrative or other expenses or charges.

-b.
-Credits a rate of interest under the contractthat is at least equal to the minimum rate required to be credited by the standard nonforfeiture law in the jurisdiction in which the contract is issued.
+Credits a rate of interest under the contract prior to the application of any market value adjustments that is at least equal to the minimum rate required to be credited by the standard nonforfeiture law in the jurisdiction in which the contract is issued.

-Guidance Note: Paragraph E.1.b is intended to apply prior to the application of any market value adjustments for modified guaranteed annuities where the underlying assets are held in a separate account.
-If meeting Paragraph E.1.b prior to the application of any market value adjustments and Paragraph E.1.a above, it may be appropriate to value such contracts under VM-22 requirements. .

-2. Index-linked or modified guaranteed annuity contracts that do not satisfy either of the two conditions listed above in Paragraph E.1.i and E.1.ii may be a key consideration for application of VM-21 requirements.
+Minimum reserve requirements for index-linked or modified guaranteed annuity contracts or riders that do not satisfy the criteria in Section 2.E.1 and Section 2.E.2 above and are issued on 1/1/2024 and later are those requirements as found in VM-21.

 Subsection 6: Riders and Supplemental Benefits

-Guidance Note:Policies or contracts with riders and supplemental benefits which are created to simply disguise benefits subject to the Valuation Manual section describing the reserve methodology for the base product to which they are attached, or exploit a perceived loophole, must be reserved in a manner similar to more typical designs with similar riders.
+Guidance Note: Designs of policies or contracts with riders and supplemental benefits which are created to simply disguise benefits subject to the Valuation Manual section describing the reserve methodology for the base product to which they are attached, or exploit a perceived loophole, must be reserved in a manner similar to more typical designs with similar riders.

 If a rider or supplemental benefit is attached to a health insurance product, deposit-type contract, or credit life or disability product, it may be valued with the base contract unless it is required to be separated by regulation or other requirements.

-For supplemental benefits on life insurance policies or annuity contracts, including Guaranteed Insurability, Accidental Death or Disability Benefits, Convertibility, Nursing Home Benefits or Disability Waiver of Premium Benefits, the supplemental benefit may be valued with the base policy or contract and follow the reserve requirements for the base policy or contract under VM-20, VM-21, VM-22, VM-A, and/or VM-C, as applicable.
+For supplemental benefits on life insurance policies or annuity contracts, including Guaranteed Insurability, Accidental Death or Disability Benefits, Convertibility, or Disability Waiver of Premium Benefits, the supplemental benefit may be valued with the base policy or contract and follow the reserve requirements for the base policy or contract under VM-20, VM-21, VM-22, VM-A, and/or VM-C, as applicable.